Fedict/fts-gui-sign/README.md

 ## Building the application itself

 There are two separate commands for building the application.
 One builds the dev version and the other the production version.
+In order to succesfully build the project, the latest version of npm is required.
+So 6.14 at the minimum.
 In the dockerfile the production version is used.
 So in order to build the application for a production environment:

 ```BASH
 npm run build